Seattle Epidemiologic Research and Information Center (ERIC)

 - Researchers with general inquiries can reach us at: firstname.lastname@example.org.

 Due to VA security and privacy requirements and to protect our research participants’ information, we can’t respond to emails from NVVLS Registry members.

 If you would like to confirm the legitimacy of the NVVLS Registry

 Call the VA Puget Sound Institutional Review Board (IRB) at 1-206-277-1715.
 The IRB is a group at VA Puget Sound that reviews research involving humans.
 It makes sure that research is ethical and follows VA and federal government requirements.
 The IRB isn’t part of the NVVLS Registry study team.

 Nicholas L. Smith, PhD, is the Director of the Seattle ERIC, Director and Principal Investigator of the NVVLS Registry, and is also Professor of Epidemiology at the University of Washington.
 His research interests include cardiovascular pharmaco- and pharmacogenetic epidemiology, clinical epidemiology, and health services research.
 He has been involved with VA-based epidemiologic and health services research for over a decade.

-Shauna Frank MPH, is the Lead Project Manager for the NVVLS Registry.
+Shauna Frank, MPH, is the Lead Project Manager for the VET Registry.
 Her overall responsibilities include the day to day management of the Registry operations, general oversight of studies, and management of research staff.
 Shauna keeps the Registry running smoothly, ensuring it will remain successful in the future.

-Yarizel Herrera, BS, is a Research Assistant for the NVVLS Registry.
-She assists with the daily needs of the NVVLS Registry including study recruitment, preparing IRB paperwork, data entry, and database maintenance.
+Tristan Casady, BS, is a Research Assistant I for the VET Registry.
+He assists with daily needs including study recruitment, preparing IRB paperwork, data entry, and database maintenance.